 The following guidelines apply for calls received at a UNI:

-For customers or customer groups where an originating SP directly assigns, populates, or otherwise exercises control over the calling TNs associated with calls received across the customers’ UNIs, the originating SP may populate the Identity header origid value at a granularity other than on a per-customer or per-UNI basis, as may be useful traceback purposes within the SPs own network.
+For customers or customer groups where an originating SP directly assigns, populates, or otherwise exercises control over the calling TNs associated with calls received across the customers’ UNIs, the originating SP may populate the Identity header origid value at a granularity other than on a per-customer or per-UNI basis, as may be useful for traceback purposes within the SP’s own network.

 Note: SP “control” of calling TNs may be via policy/terms of use, administrative, or per-call authorization checks and is not limited to TNs directly assigned by the SP.